Skip to content

 A cozy Chalet home near Pike National Forest in Colorado (Image courtesy of Christine Costa of Deadtree Workshop, Colorado Springs, CO @deadtreeworkshop)

-This home carries elements of Scandinavian style.
-The home is balanced with some modern, clean elements; retro Mid-century Modern accents; and with a little bit of Bohemian thrown in.
+This home blends Scandinavian style with modern, clean elements; retro Mid-century accents, and a touch of Bohemian flair.
 None of the facets are to any extreme, so they play well together.

 Before starting any project, check your state and local requirements for railings.
 The Cable Bullet system meets the International Residential Code (IRC), but some states have additional requirements.
 For more information, review our terms and conditions.

-Previous article Choosing the Right Contractor to Install Your Cable Railing
+Previous article Essential Guide to Choosing the Right Cable Railing Contractor

-Next article Upgrade Your Pool Patio with One Simple Fix
+Next article Why Cable Railing is the Perfect Upgrade for Your Pool Patio

 Leave a comment